Belgium: A Great Place to Cycle! Why?

 In Belgium, every cyclist can find what he is looking for.
 Artistic cities, old abbeys, wide forests, rivers, historic battlefields in the West of Flanders, famous Belgian beers and of course the food.
 With its variety of nature, historical cities and the great ‘knooppunten’ system, Belgium is an amazing country to discover by bike.
 A cycling holiday is much more than just seeing the country.
 Because you automatically experience a lot more when you are cycling.

 Belgian Bike Tours is your specialist for active cycling holidays in Belgium.
 Spread over almost the entire country, we have created routes around the Belgian highlights.
 The routes are easy to ride because of the many signs along the way.
-Before you leave, you receive clear maps and a detailed route description with texts about the highlights.
+Before you leave, you receive a detailed route description and information about the sights along the way.
 Of course, we transfer your luggage from hotel to hotel, so that you can enjoy your cycling holiday carefree!

-•Accommodation incl. breakfast and/or 3-course meal in nice *** or **** star hotels;
+- Accommodation incl. breakfast in nice *** or **** star hotels;

 Did you know that...?